ksindi/managers-playbook/README.md

     1. "Tell me a about a complex problem that you solved with a simple solution."
 1. **Missionary**.
 Interested in company's mission or technology.
     1. "Explain to me what your current company does and why it's important."
-    1. "What interests you working at [INSERT COMPANY]?"
+    1. "What interests you working at [COMPANY]?"

 What to watch out for: